'People are not animals'; stranded migrants freeze in Bosnian forest

 Mijatovic added that as a Bosnian citizen whose country generated its own stream of refugees during the wars that tore apart Yugoslavia in the 1990s she was “ashamed” of the conditions in the camp, saying they were “not for human beings”.

 Aid agencies have long urged the authorities to close the camp, which lacks running water and electricity.
 The forest is strewn with landmines left over from the wars of the 1990s.
-[L8N27G8O3]

 Security Minister Dragan Mektic said on Tuesday the migrants would be moved to a location near the capital Sarajevo in the next month.